pivotal/blog/content/post/ntp-costs-500.md

 - We stretched the timescale: we went as far back as 2016-11-01 and as far forward as mid-January, 2017.
-- We examined traffic daily, not hourly, to reduce the "spikiness".
+- We examined traffic daily, not hourly, to reduce the spikiness.
 - It was easy to mark the beginning of the event (2016-12-13): it came in with a bang.
 - It was difficult to mark the ending of the event: it went out with a whimper.
 There was no sudden cliff as traffic fell, rather, it was a slow dwindling of traffic.
 We chose,